Stewart McPherson (geographer)

-Stewart Robin McPherson (born 1 January 1983) is a British geographer, field biologist, nature photographer, and writer.
+Stewart Robin McPherson is a British geographer, field biologist, nature photographer, and writer.

 Background

 Born 1 January 1983, McPherson graduated in geography at the University of Durham in England, and studied briefly at the University of Tübingen in Germany, and Yale University in the United States.
 On graduation in 2006 he founded Redfern Natural History Productions in Poole, Dorset to conduct natural history research, publishing, filming and eco-tours.

 Career

 Work in natural history

 Stewart McPherson is the author of around 30 volumes published by his own company and concerned with natural history, largely focusing on carnivorous plants.
 He has co-discovered a number of species (including the much publicised Nepenthes attenboroughii) and has formally described around 35 carnivorous plant taxa.

 He has a wife named Karen Battat and two children, Louis (12) and Jasmine (9).
 He is a member of the IUCN SSC Carnivorous Plant Specialist Group.
 He documented each species in full detail in its natural habitat, taking seven years with many expeditions in the tropics of Southeast Asia, Africa and South America.
 Over time he has transitioned towards TV presenting and natural history writing.

 He set up "Ark of Life" to conserve species on the brink of extinction, initially among carnivorous plant groups.